jiaomeizhou/HabitBuddy/README.md

 #### Completed

-##### 03/24/2024
+##### Iteration 1 (03/24/2024 - 03/28/2024)

-1. Add addHabitScreen and editHabitScreen
+1. Add addHabitScreen and editHabitScreen.
-2. Create CRUD operations of habit related logic
+2. Create CRUD operations of habit related logic.
-3. Add new custom component (IconButton).
-4. Add helpers file to convert time format.
+3. Add helpers file to convert time format.

-##### 03/25/2024

-1. Create custom component (PressableButton, CustomTextInput, CustomText, CustomSwitch, CustomDropDownPicker, CustomDateTimePicker)
+4. Create custom component (IconButton, PressableButton, CustomTextInput, CustomText, CustomSwitch, CustomDropDownPicker, CustomDateTimePicker,CustomCheckBox)
-2. Update addHabitScreen to use the custom components.
+5. Update addHabitScreen to use the custom components.

-##### 03/27/2024

-1. Add postDiary screen.
+6. Add postDiary screen.
-2. Add custom component (CustomCheckBox)
-3. Add diary screen.
+8. Add diary screen.
-4. Fix conflict code.

-##### 03/28/2024

-1. Add diaryDetail screen.
+9. Add diaryDetail screen.
-2. Fix postDiary screen bug to refresh the component.
-3. Update custom component to support more functionality.
-4. Update addHabit and editHabit screen to use the data from the database.
+10. Update addHabit and editHabit screen to use the data from the database.
-5. Fix addHaibt and editHabit screen bugs.
+11. Fix conflict code and bugs.
-6. Fix profile screen rendering error.

-##### 04/07/2024
+##### Iteration 2 (04/07/2024 - 04/11/2024)

 1. Update DiaryDetail component to fix Image missing bug.
 2. Update PostDiary componenet to use the Imagemanager component and upload and fetch Img link from firebase storage.

-##### 04/09/2024

-1. Add Map component to locate user location or let user choose location from the map.
+3. Add Map component to locate user location or let user choose location from the map.
-2. Add LocationManager component to handle the location functionality.
+4. Add LocationManager component to handle the location functionality.
-3. Add TrackMap component to show multiple check in locations of a user.
+5. Add TrackMap component to show multiple check in locations of a user.

-##### 04/11/2024

-1. Update LocationManager component to fix bug and improve UI layout
+6. Update LocationManager component to fix bug and improve UI layout
-2. Update Diary component to add a add button to let user to add a check in record easily.
+7. Update Diary component to add a add button to let user to add a check in record easily.
-3. Update PostDiary component to add a function of link a habit to a check in record.
+8. Update PostDiary component to add a function of link a habit to a check in record.
-4. Update Diary and PostDiary componenets' UI display.
+9. Update Diary and PostDiary componenets' UI display.

+##### Iteration 3 (04/18/2024 - 04/20/2024)
+1. Add local notification and search and finish the UI of datetime picker component on IOS and Andriod platforms.
+2. Optimize UI display for Diary, DiaryDetail.
+3. Add documantations and fix code conflicts and bugs.
 ## App Progress and Screenshots

 ### Iteration 1: